jihadbourassi/Django-REST-API-for-image-similarity/README.txt

 2- INSTALL PIP (https://pip.pypa.io/en/stable/installing/)

-3- CD INSIDE THE PROJECT AND USE THE PIP COMMAND TO INSTALL THE REQUIREMENTS VIA THE FOLLOWING COMMAND (pip install -r requirements.txt) note : for the annoy library you will need to install "visual c ++ build tools" first
+3- cd INSIDE THE PROJECT AND USE THE PIP COMMAND TO INSTALL THE REQUIREMENTS VIA THE FOLLOWING COMMAND (pip install -r requirements.txt) note : for the annoy library you will need to install "visual c ++ build tools" first